kry496/Hadoop-Linux/README.md

 	- 16 GB ram in total, atleast.

 # Version of the fabfile.py found on github is the stable version of the code as of Jan 2017.

-	- Multiple updates will be rolled into a single update by March 2017.
+# Update :
+	Tests complete on Ubuntu Nodes as of Jan 3rd week - 2017 Next set of updates are set for March 2017.
 	- Vagrant file pending, Security updates pending

 # Deploy multi-node Apache Hadoop cluster with Fabric Library and Python
-	#Fabric is a ssh/fscp/ftp/bash-login-shell wrapper to run commands on local and remote hosts.
+# Fabric is a ssh/fscp/ftp/bash-login-shell wrapper to run commands on local and remote hosts.
 	Project was built using Fabric 1.13 Package - Stable version as of Dec 2016 Tested on Ubuntu  ; support for CentOS/RHEL with SE will be added in few months Create Terminalbox( install fabric here) to run your script